Guide to the individual coverage HRA (ICHRA)

 This is the ultimate guide for employers, brokers, and HR professionals looking to offer a customizable and tax-free personalized health benefit.
 With an individual coverage health reimbursement arrangement (ICHRA), you can take back control of your benefits budget.

 Want to break free from traditional group health insurance?

-While health benefits have traditionally been one-size-fits-all, today personalization and flexibility are what employees expect—and what will win them over in a tight labor market.
-So how do you offer health benefits that are tailored to the unique needs of your diverse range of employees across age, health status, and budget?
+While health benefits have traditionally been one-size-fits-all and costly to offer, they don’t have to be.
+Today, personalization and flexibility are what employees expect—and what will win them over in a tight labor market.
+So, how do you offer health benefits tailored to your employees’ unique needs without breaking the bank?

-Already offering a traditional group health plan?
-You can also offer an ICHRA to your employees who don’t qualify for your group health plan to expand your benefits package and extend your benefits to different sets of employees.
+Are you already offering a traditional group health plan?
+You can also offer an ICHRA to your employees who don’t qualify for your group plan to extend your benefits package to different sets of employees.

 Topics covered in this guide include:

 What is an ICHRA?

 An individual coverage HRA is a type of health reimbursement arrangement (HRA).
 It’s a formal group health plan that allows organizations of any size to reimburse their employees tax-free for their individual health insurance premiums and other qualifying medical expenses listed in IRS Publication 502.